tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 So I knew what to look for in a scale and wasn't just blindly dating one after the other.
 (It seems so much of design is about giving yourself limitations to make the wild chaos of life barely managable.)

 It was still a lot of messing around.
 How many heading-hierarchies do I need for this site?
 Do I maybe wanna skip a scale-step between adjacent headings (so that my `h1` sticks out even more from my `h2s`, for example).
-How bold do I want my headings to be?
+I want to live boldly, so how bold do I want my headings to be?

 I settled these questions for myself.
+I was content.
 Then I decided to add a blog to my site.
 Which means more headings, which means my scale no longer accomodates my content.
 Every day, I redesign.
 Or, as they say:

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)

 #### Figure out a spacing palette

 /mb first instructions, then resources? mb give steps after all? mb structure this more: there are 3 ways i see to work with spacing...
+/ I think a step or two should be good

 Ahh, spacing.
 Where we go to breathe, and nuts and bolts go to party.
 The little nooks and cranies that gather dust in our hearts and minds and our kitchens.
 The cracks where the light shines in. etc. etc.